 The Hebrew University of Jerusalem, founded in 1918 and opened officially in 1925, is Israel’s premier university as well as it’s leading research institution.
 The Hebrew University is ranked internationally among the 100 leading universities in the world and first among Israeli universities.
 The Hebrew University strives for excellence, an integral element in its academic life.

-- Study Subject: award is awarded to learn the international master of the public health programme.
+- Study Subject: Scholarship is awarded to learn the international master of the public health programme.

 - We will work toward helping you develop knowledge and skills in the following areas: